SparkPost/tools-ui/README.md

 *Note:* Visiting `/` will redirect you to sparkpost.com.
 So, try visiting a path like [`/dkim`](http://localhost:3000/dkim).

+Making changes to source will reload the application automatically.

 ### Running Tests
 ```
 npm test